munificent/craftinginterpreters/book/control-flow.md

 ^code for-statement

-The first clause following that is the initializer:
+The first clause following that is the initializer.

 ^code for-initializer (2 before, 1 after)